jenslaufer/abnb-site/landing_page_market_analysis_research.md

    - You can see how your market performs with the overall market metrics
    - You can see how your listing performs against the market average with the listings metrics
-   - You can see the average daily rates and occupancy for the next 6 months with Occupancy and Average Daily Rate Calendar
+   - You can see the average daily rates and occupancy for the next 6 months with the Occupancy and Average Daily Rate Calendar
    - You can see the high performers in your market with the top 50 listings
    - You can see where the listings are located on the Interactive map